google/WebFundamentals/src/content/en/updates/2017/06/supercharged-codesplit.md

 {# wf_published_on: 2017-06-22 #}
 {# wf_tags: supercharged #}
 {# wf_featured_image: /web/updates/images/supercharged/poster.jpg #}
-{# wf_featured_snippet: We implemented code splitting and route based chunking just like WebPack. #}
+{# wf_featured_snippet: “Code splitting” and “route-based chunking” are some of the new buzzwords in web development.
+But what do they mean and how can you implement them? #}

 # Supercharged Live Stream Blog: Code Splitting {: .page-title }